voxmedia/image_compression_experiments/README.md

 Notes
 ============================
 j2k quality (anecdotal)
-  45: starts to loose sharpness in vector like bitmaps, but still has negative compression savings
+- 45: starts to loose sharpness in vector like bitmaps, but still has negative compression savings
-  37: insanve artifacts in a few images, terrible
+- 37: insanve artifacts in a few images, terrible
-  41: very nearly goldilocks zone
+- 41: goldilocks zone

 Authors